howtographql/howtographql/src/pages/tutorials/graphql/basics/2-graphql-basics.md

 }
 ```

-Notice that each user only has the `name` in the response, but the `age` is not returned by the server.
+Notice that each person only has the `name` in the response, but the `age` is not returned by the server.
 That’s because the `name` was the only field that was specified in the query.

-If the client also needed the users' `age`, all it has to do is to slightly adjust the query and include the new field in the query’s payload:
+If the client also needed the persons' `age`, all it has to do is to slightly adjust the query and include the new field in the query’s payload:

 <Playground>